Employer of Record in Cyprus

 In Cyprus, public holidays that happen to fall on the weekend are typically not carried over or observed.

-Employees on a five-day workweek are entitled to 20 working days of leave, while those on a six-day workweek are entitled to 24 working days of leave within one year of employment.
+Employees on a five-day workweek are entitled to 20 working days of leave, while those on a six-day workweek are entitled to 24 working days of leave.
+These entitlements apply to employees who have worked for their employer for at least 48 weeks during the calendar year.
 The employment contract or collective agreement may stipulate additional days of annual leave with pay.

 Employees with 180 consecutive days of work for the same employer are eligible for 14 days of paid paternity leave.
 This leave must be taken at a time between the birth of the child and 2 weeks after the end of the maternity leave.
 During this period, the employee will receive 72% of their salary, with Social Security being responsible for providing this pay.